Consoling touch: Individual differences

 Individuals vary in their preference for consoling touch.
 It is speculated that culture and upbringing are the greatest determinants.
 Going beyond environmental factors, there is a notable relationship between tactile experience and the autism spectrum.
 96% of individuals on the spectrum report an altered, and largely heightened, sensitivity to tactile input.
 These variations in nerve processing manifest in different ways, be it wearing very specific fabrics, or avoiding rain because the sensation of drops on the skin is painful.
-Kevin Pelphrey, a clinical neuroscientist at Yale, recently evaluated response to social touch in neurotypical and neurodivergent children.
+Kevin Pelphrey, a clinical neuroscientist at Yale, recently evaluated response to social touch in non-autistic and autistic children.
 Children had their arms gently grazed with a paint brush and had their palms touched by a caregiver while in an fMRI scanner.
-Neurotypical children elicited the expected response.
+Non-autistic children elicited the expected response.
 There was heightened activation of C afferent nerves and the posterior insula in the palm touch condition while type A nerves responded to the paintbrush condition.
 The children on the Autism spectrum, however, elicited a similar neuronal response in both conditions with marked activation of the somatosensory cortex.
 The findings raise the possibility that individuals on the spectrum may not be extracting social information from touch.
 These findings are preliminary and cannot be used to assume individual preference or experience of social touch.